Aggregative games with bilevel structures: Distributed algorithms and convergence analysis: Introduction

 \subsection{Our contributions}

-In this paper, we study the problem of distributively searching the SE in a new framework of AGs with bilevel structures.
-In the AGs, the aggregation is determined by the sum of some bifunctions in the inner level, which are strongly convex with respect to the second argument, and the information associated with each bifunction is only available to a specific player.
-While in the outer level, players intend to selfishly minimize their own cost functions which are convex with respect to their own cost functions.
-The \emph{difficulties} in solving the problem follow that on the one hand, by the chain derivative rule, we know that all gradients of the cost functions in the outer level are determined by the inverse of the Hassian matrix associated with the global objective function in the inner level, how to estimate the gradients of cost functions in the outer level by only using local information is a challenging problem.
-On the other hand, the objective function in the inner level varies with the actions in the outer level, how to address the dynamical optimization problem in a distributed manner to estimate the aggregation is another difficulty.
+In this paper, we study the problem of distributively seeking the NE in a new framework of AGs with bilevel structures, whose structure is shown in Fig. \ref{fig-1}.
+As shown in Fig. \ref{fig-1}, the aggregation in the AGs is determined by the minimizer of a virtual leader's objective function in the inner level.
+The global objective function of the virtual leader is formed by the sum of some local functions, each of which is determined by the local action of a player and the aggregation variable, and is strongly convex with respect to the aggregation variable.
+In the outer level, players intend to selfishly minimize their own cost functions which are convex with respect to their own actions. ~When making decisions, each player only has access to the information associated with its own cost function, a local part of the virtual leader's objective function and its own action set, and can communicate with its neighbors via a connected graph.
 The \emph{novelties} and \emph{contributions} of the paper are summarized as follows.

 (i) Compared with AGs with single-level structures \cite{Ye1}, \cite{Parise2020}-\cite{Liang2017}, the problem studied here is more general.
-More specifically, the formulated AGs with bilevel structures cover the AGs with single-level structures \cite{Ye1}, \cite{Parise2020}-\cite{Liang2017} as well as the distributed optimization problems \cite{Olshevsky}-\cite{lu1}.
-Moreover, the gradient information of each player's cost function in the outer level relies on the information of the global objective function in the inner level, so each player does not have access to the full gradient information of its own cost function in the outer level, as opposed to the cases studied in \cite{Chen}-\cite{Shokri}.
-When making decisions, each player only has access to the information associated with its own cost function in the outer level, a local part of the objective function in the inner level and its own action set, and can communicate with its neighbors via a connected graph.
+More specifically, the formulated AGs with bilevel structures cover the AGs with single-level structures \cite{Ye1}, \cite{Parise2020}-\cite{Liang2017} as well as the distributed optimization problems with strongly convex objective functions \cite{BU1}-\cite{Pu}.
+Moreover, the problem formulated in this paper is rather different from those studied in \cite{Chen}-\cite{Shokri} where each player has access to the full gradient information of its own cost function.
+Here the aggregation term, which determines the gradient of each player's cost function in the outer level, relies on the objective function of the virtual leader in the inner level.
+However, it is impossible for the players to achieve full information of the objective function in the inner level.
+It means that, each player in the outer level does not have access to the full gradient information of its own cost function.